Doras Scoring Criteria

 - The appropriate risk grading for each question

-- The point separators set to determine Low, Medium and High risk
+- The point separators set to segment Low, Medium and High risk

 A Few Example Questions: